NHOrus/srwq-compilation/episode-37.md

 "Hey, Dumi!
 Do you still have that wierd Crystal stuff you got off the aliens?"

-Yes, only a few kilograms.
-I could make it self-replicate if I could just figure out its intrinsic programming...
+*Yes, only a few kilograms.
+I could make it self-replicate if I could just figure out its intrinsic programming...*

 "Get those science-heads to help!
 I'm sure Sophia will know what to do, she made the Machine Cells after all!"

-Perhaps...But there are a few more issues from that bunker we might want to deal with.
+*Perhaps...
+But there are a few more issues from that bunker we might want to deal with.*

-GIVE SOPHIA THE ZEHIRUT OR TALK TO SOMEONE ELSE?
-Stealthyboy !fchRKomfls Fri 05 Mar 2010 17:00:51 No.4645725 Report
-Quoted By: >>4645735 >>4645805 >>4645842
->>4645722
-Ask Dumi what these other issues are before deciding whether to give Magus the Zehirut yet.
-View SameGoogleiqdbSauceNAO 1-5.jpg, 50KiB, 573x799
-Lord Guilford !UuMJgvNa0Y Fri 05 Mar 2010 17:06:51 No.4645735 Report
->>4645725
-I'll go with this.
-Anonymous Fri 05 Mar 2010 17:39:51 No.4645805 Report
->>4645725
-Yeah.
-However, I don't think we have much of a choice.
-And damnit, I was hoping we'd get all four School children currently present in one place at the same time.
-I had an awesome speech thought out that would have proved we were fucking leadership material.
-Anonymous Fri 05 Mar 2010 17:47:51 No.4645820 Report
-Quoted By: >>4645826
->>4645722

-First talk with Dumi about the issues he mentioned and after that we should take a look how our favorite mechanics are doing ( Rio, Ryu and Jonathan. )
-Anonymous Fri 05 Mar 2010 17:51:51 No.4645826 Report
-Quoted By: >>4645830
->>4645820
-No, after that, unless the issues he mentioned prevent it, we give the damn crystals to Sophia so we can get our mech prepared/upgraded
-Anonymous Fri 05 Mar 2010 17:53:51 No.4645830 Report
->>4645826
->prepared
-I mean repaired.
-This is why I should not type stuff right after waking up Couch Fri 05 Mar 2010 18:00:51 No.4645842 Report
->>4645725
-Ask what the issues are, then give her the crystals if it's still appropriate.
-Sciencegar Sciencebolt Fri 05 Mar 2010 18:12:51 No.4645879 Report
-Quoted By: >>4645890
 "What kind of issues?"

-Well, theres the matter of free time.
+*Well, theres the matter of free time.
 I don't think Sophia is going to get much lab time before the Team-up, what with having to meet Ms Browning and come to a proper arrangement.
-I can potentially boost her brainpower a few times using the ODE technique and the homonculi, but I doubt a breakthrough would come as quickly as you'd hope.
+I can potentially boost her brainpower a few times using the ODE technique and the homonculi, but I doubt a breakthrough would come as quickly as you'd hope.*

 "We can still try, can't we?
 Maybe we can get some more people to help."

-I'm not finished.
+*I'm not finished.
 Theres also the issue of scientific secrecy, i.e., keeping this technology out of the hands of non-Shadow Mirrors, including the ELF, Junkers, Aquija and especially the SRX people.
-If we wanted her to develop this technology, we'd need to set her up in a lab away from the rest of us and only contact her via the mindlink.
+If we wanted her to develop this technology, we'd need to set her up in a lab away from the rest of us and only contact her via the mindlink.*

 "Ugh, ok, that's annoying but not too bad."

-Except we'd need a lab, and the hyperwave isn't 100% reliable anymore, remember?
+*Except we'd need a lab, and the hyperwave isn't 100% reliable anymore, remember?*

 "Surely Vindel and Lemon will see the advantages of letting her do this."

-Not while theres a simpler solution that already exists: The False Cells.
+*Not while theres a simpler solution that already exists: The False Cells.
 They're already there.
 Vat Tran has made Sophia create self-reproduction chambers and energy absorbers for them, and she's half-done on a programing interface.
 They've already gotten enough to retrofit a dozen mechs, easily.
 Asking Vindel to hold off on using them while Sophia perfects the Cells would be like asking him not to set a man on fire until you can him fume-free petrol to do it with.
-He won't appreciate the difference, not under the current time constraints.
+He won't appreciate the difference, not under the current time constraints.*
-Anonymous Fri 05 Mar 2010 18:14:51 No.4645890 Report
->>4645879
-I don't suppose Dumi could provide us with lab space...
-Sciencegar Sciencebolt Fri 05 Mar 2010 18:18:51 No.4645896 Report
-Quoted By: >>4645903

 You rub your chin completatively.
 "So you think Vindel'll just use them as they are, on our mechs?"

-Yes.
+*Yes.
 By the time Sophia has created 'real' machine cells, whatever form they take, the entire Shadow Mirror force will likely be equipped with a secret cache of them.
 Enough to optimise their systems and keep them running in the fight against the First.
 Then, when the time comes to fight SRX again, he'll have them all transform to new forms like the Thrudgelmir for the final fight.
-It's too perfect a plan for him to ignore because of what, comparative to the 'salvation' of Earth, are small issues.
+It's too perfect a plan for him to ignore because of what, comparative to the 'salvation' of Earth, are small issues.*

 "Small issues?
 You said they run on negative emotions!
 On pain and suffering!"

-Thats just one of their power sources, but yes.
-And do you think telling that to Vindel, who's dedicated to a world of eternal conflict and thinks the struggles of humanity are a good thing, will make him like them less?
+*Thats just one of their power sources, but yes.
+And do you think telling that to Vindel, who's dedicated to a world of eternal conflict and thinks the struggles of humanity are a good thing, will make him like them less?*

 "Ugh..."

-Katina...I thought you beleived in that world too.
+*Katina...
+I thought you beleived in that world too.
 I thought you wanted to fight eternally, to make mankind struggle towards perfection.
 Is it so easy to make you doubt that?
-One new technology that turns a metaphor into fuel, and suddenly you feel like a vampire?
+One new technology that turns a metaphor into fuel, and suddenly you feel like a vampire?*

-RESPONSE FROM KATINA?
-Anonymous Fri 05 Mar 2010 18:21:51 No.4645903 Report
-Quoted By: >>4646026 >>4646050
->>4645896
-"I've seen war now, Dumi, and I'm not sure if I like it as much as I thought I would.
-Not to mention this war seems likely to destroy humanity entirely."
-Anonymous Fri 05 Mar 2010 18:48:51 No.4646026 Report
-Quoted By: >>4646050
->>4645903
-This.
-Honestly, lets get some character developement in here.
-Goddamn Sandwitches Fri 05 Mar 2010 18:53:51 No.4646050 Report
->>4645903
->>4646026

-Agreed.
-Sciencegar Sciencebolt Fri 05 Mar 2010 19:01:51 No.4646078 Report
-Quoted By: >>4646083 >>4646125
-"I don't know...I've seen a lot of stuff in the past while, Dumi.
+"I don't know...
+I've seen a lot of stuff in the past while, Dumi.
 I've seen a lot of people suffer.
 I've caused suffering, and I've suffered myself.
 And I'm not sure if I like the fallout of war as much as I thought I would."

 A natural human response.
 An ideal which seems to benefit the greater good in theory conflicted with inbuilt morality in practise.
 Empathy and ambition, two opposing forces that shape the human condition...